-Many Construction CRM systems are designed to help you collect, organize, manage, and automate interactions with current and potential customers.
-However, we are seeing Construction CRM systems evolve to offer pre-construction capabilities and project management capabilities too.
+Many Construction CRM software systems are designed to help you collect, organize, manage, and automate interactions with current and potential customers.
+However, we are seeing Construction Management Software evolve to offer preconstruction capabilities and project management capabilities too.

-Due to this evolution, we’ve put together an all-in-one guide to help you understand who benefits from a Construction CRM, which features come standard, and steps you can take to ensure you’re finding the best CRM for your construction company.
+Due to this evolution, we’ve put together an all-in-one guide to help you understand who benefits from a Construction CRM, which features steps you can take to ensure you’re finding the best CRM for your construction company and construction projects.

 Who benefits from a Construction CRM?

 Due to their advanced features, Construction CRM systems can be used to help general contractors, specialty contractors, sub-contractors, and multi-discipline organizations.

 Now, more than ever, TopBuilder’s Business Management Software is focused on increasing communication and collaboration for your entire company.
 For many construction companies, this opens a new dialogue between your project management department, your sales department, your marketing department, and your accounting department.